clearent/ClearentIdtechIOSFramework/README.md

     carthage update

-5 - On your application targets’ General settings tab, in the Embedded Binaries section, drag and drop the Clearent Framework you want to use from the Carthage/Build folder.
+5 - On your application targets’ General settings tab, in the Embedded Binaries section, drag and drop the Clearent Framework from the Carthage/Build folder.

 6 - Additionally, you'll need to copy debug symbols for debugging and crash reporting on OS X.
     On your application target’s Build Phases settings tab, click the + icon and choose New Copy Files Phase.